tewaltpro/CyberEthos/README.md

   blocking them outright
 - Optional local-only journal entry prompt after the panic button fires, for the user's own eyes only, never uploaded anywhere

+The purpose of the app is simply to be a helping hand to responsibly explore the vast world of the internet to anyone who wants it, as this app is now available entirely for free on the Microsoft Store!
+In a rapidly changing digital world, it's important to remember that accountability can still exist and that it starts with you doing the right thing from power on until power off.